-The doctors in charge of your care, interventional radiologists, vascular and cardiovascular surgeons, will have discussed the situation and feel that this is the best treatment option for you.
+The doctors in charge of your care, interventional radiologists and vascular surgeons, will have discussed your case and feel that this is the best option.
+However, you will also have the opportunity for your opinion to be considered and if, after discussion with your doctors, you no longer want the procedure, you can decide against it.